ggsharma/redis-grpc-server/README.md

 7. **Bi-Directional Streaming**: gRPC also supports bi-directional streaming, where both client and server can send multiple messages asynchronously over a single connection.
 This is useful for real-time communication or long-lived connections.

+For more information on how gRPC works look at the official doc: [gRPC](https://grpc.io)

 ## License